wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 This design drives the controls goal we will use in this example: Put the correct amount of voltage into the motor to get the flywheel to a certain speed, and then keep it there.

+As a test, a gamepiece is injected into the flywheel about halfway through the simulation.

+Gearbox inefficiencies and sensor delay is included in this model.

 Step 1: Feedback-Only
 ~~~~~~~~~~~~~~~~~~~~~